voltsmart/voltsmart.github.io/index.md

 # The Team

-RMS is a group of like minded San Diegans passionate about non-profits that improve the world
+RMS is an interdisciplinary group of San Diegans whose combined expertise empowers them to create new technologies that bring broad social impacts.

 ### Parker Rogers

-**The ideas guy**:
+**The ideas guy**: As an Economics Ph.D.
+Candidate at UC San Diego, Parker analyzes how consumers respond to energy prices.
+Parker's training positions him to craft incentives that lead consumers to make better long-term choices.

 ### Aidan Macdonald